gvwilson/sensibleadventures/arecibo/arecibo.md

 People gasp.
 Evil or not, you don't yell at gods.

-But the god-king replies.
 "I am looking at the stars,"
-he calls down.
+the god-king replies.

 "Bit early for that, isn't it?"
-Fast Rock yells up.
+Fast Rock asks loudly.
 "I mean, wouldn't it be better to wait until they're actually there?"

 "The stars are always there."